The following requirement is for all Honors students, regardless of which year they entered UConn.

 - Your academic record will be reviewed at the end of each academic year (typically in late-June) for compliance with the Honors minimum GPA requirement.

-- Your academic record will be also be reviewed for compliance with the minimum Honors credit requirement through a separate process that typically initiates in late-July or early-August.
+- In addition to the Honors GPA requirement review, your academic record will be also be reviewed for compliance with the minimum Honors credit requirement through a separate process that typically initiates in late-July or early-August.
 You might receive notifications regarding both processes; if applicable, you will need to respond according to the instructions for both.

 - If your cumulative GPA falls slightly below the minimum GPA of 3.400, you will be placed on Honors probation.
 If your cumulative GPA is significantly below the required 3.400, you will be subject to dismissal from the Honors Program.
 Students will be placed on Honors probation or be eligible for dismissal from the Honors Program according to the details listed below.